cloudmesh/useful-introduction_to_cloud-2015/docs/source/iaas/openstack.rst

        OpenStack.
 For those interested in only managing a few images this may be a good way to start.
 The link to the GUI is https://openstack-h.india.futuregrid.org/horizon The password
-       can be found by following the method dicussed above.
+       can be found by following the method discussed above.

 .. |image-horizon| image:: /images/fg-horizon.png